aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 **Remarks**

 NOTE: This method is now obsolete.
-Instead, please use PivotField.GetFields() method.
+Instead, please use PivotField.GetFields(PivotFieldType) method.
 This method will be removed 12 months later since May 2024.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |